Skip to main content

 Get a Copy of Your Report

-There are two ways to get a copy of your crash (accident) report:
+There are two ways to get a copy of your crash report:

-- If the police and/or motorists' reports have already been filed and processed by the DMV, see how to get PDF copies of crash (accident) reports.
+• If the police and/or motorists' reports have already been filed and processed by the DMV, see how to get PDF copies of crash reports.

 DMV Crash Re-examination Program

 The DMV has a Crash Re-Evaluation Program that identifies drivers who have been in three or more reportable crashes within an 18-month period.
 The program includes drivers of all ages.
 A reportable crash is any crash in New York State that causes a fatality, a personal injury, or damage over $1,000 to the property of any one person.
-The DMV sends the driver a letter to come to a DMV office for an interview and for possible eye, written, and road tests.
+The DMV sends the driver a letter to come to a DMV office for an interview and potentially for a vision, written or road test.